-Registered participants who complete 100+ qualifying service hours or non-paid civic engagement activities between September 1, 2016 – April 30, 2017 are eligible to receive the HopServe50 Plus Certificate.
+Registered participants who complete 100+ qualifying service hours or non-paid civic engagement activities between August 30, 2018 and ends on April 26, 2019 are eligible to receive the HopServe50 Plus Certificate.
 Similar to the HopServe50 achievers, registered participants who complete over 100 service hours will also be invited to an end of the year celebration!

 Why Should I Participate in HopServe50?